Skip to Content

 Safety in Skills

-Make sure you’re confident in your dive skills ahead of diving independently; whilst most of Bonaire’s diving is on relatively easy shallow reefs with little current, remember to always dive within your limits and comfort level.
-If you haven’t dived for a while it will definitely be worth taking a refresher course with an instructor, or perhaps consider taking an Advanced Open Water or even a Rescue Course in order to feel more confident whilst diving without a dedicated guide.
+If you haven’t dived for a while it will definitely be worth taking a refresher course with an instructor.
+You could even consider taking an Advanced Open Water or Rescue Course to feel more confident diving without a guide.

 Guides and Boat Dives

-If you would prefer a guide to assist you on dives and show you where the best creatures are hiding, you can expect to pay $45-60 per person per dive, dependent on the distance travelled to the dive site.
 If shore entries and exits aren’t your thing, there are also plenty of options for boat diving.
-The sites surrounding neighbouring Klein Bonaire can often be less busy with divers and are reached only by boat, whilst you can avoid the more challenging shore entries of popular sites 1000 Steps and the Hilma Hooker (the island’s only wreck dive) by diving them by boat.
+The sites surrounding neighbouring Klein Bonaire can often be less busy with divers and are reached only by boat.
+You can also avoid the more challenging shore entries of popular sites like 1000 Steps and the Hilma Hooker (the island’s only wreck dive) by diving them by boat.
 A two-tank boat trip, usually with the option of requesting a guide, will set you back around $100 per person.

 With over 80 officially marked shore dives, and many more unmarked dive spots and boat dives available, it can be overwhelming deciding which spots to visit.
 Here are some of the highlights as chosen by the GTS community in our wonderful Facebook group.